ysdn2019/Graduates-List/graduates/erin-dinneen.md

 ---
 path: /work/posthuman
 graduate: Erin Dinneen
-mainimg: /assets/work/Dinneen_Erin_project1_web_main.png
+cover: /assets/work/Dinneen_Erin_project1_web_main.png
-thumbnailimg: /assets/work/Dinneen_Erin_project1_web_thumbnail.png
+thumbnail: /assets/work/Dinneen_Erin_project1_web_thumbnail.png
 title: Posthuman
 groupmembers:
-fields: Print, Typography
+category: Print, Typography
 mediumdimensions: Typeface Design, 18" x 27" each
 description: A custom typeface evoking the contrast and harmonious union of the technological and the biological, as sharp lines transition into curves.
 Posthuman draws inspiration from the typography used on the covers of many 1970’s science-fiction films and novels, paying homage to these sources while modernizing a retro aesthetic.
 digitallink: